This page is designed to help answer registration questions.

 CRN & student status

 As a graduate student (Master's and Doctoral), regardless of how many courses being taken in a given semester (including none), you are required to confirm your graduate student status by registering for general registration CRNs for the Fall and Winter semesters.
 Thesis students, along with any students taking summer courses, must also register for a Summer semester general registration CRN.
 Such registration is vital for maintaining eligibility for funding, processing leaves of absence, maintaining insurance, and maintaining access to library and campus resources, including the Education Building during off-hours.
 For example, doctoral students who have completed their course work and are working on their research/thesis must register for these CRNs to confirm their status as Full-Time Graduate Students.

 These CRNs are subject to change and all students should be aware that they are responsible for checking Graduate and Postdoctoral Studies' Registration page for these numbers, along with the precise dates for registration and other pertinent information.
-If you do not register by the deadline (August 14th for the 2014-15 academic year) you will be charged a late fee.
+If you do not register by the deadline of August 14th of the year in question, you will be charged a late fee.

 General Registration CRNs:

 What is my status if I'm moving from a Bachelor's to a Masters or a Masters to a PhD this Year?